petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-custom-validations.md

 ![Use the side panel to add field, operator, and function elements to your validation.](./adding-custom-validations/images/06.png)

-For Liferay 7.4 U33+ and GA33+, Liferay checks your expression for valid syntax when you click *Save*.
+For Liferay 7.4 U33+ and GA33+, Liferay checks your expression for valid syntax when you click Save.
 If the expression is invalid, Liferay shows an error message.

 ### Expression Builder Operators